 - Contact details for future communication

-- Answers of the questions introduced in “Assessing the importance of the change request” step
+- Answers to the questions introduced in “Assessing the importance of the change request” step

 Approval or denial of the change request